PrincetonUniversity/PsyNeuLink/branch/devel/_sources/QuickReference.txt

 ---------

 PsyNeuLink Mechanisms can be executed on their own.
-However, usually, they are executed when a Composition to which they belong is run.
-Compositions are run iteratively in rounds of execution referred to as `PASS` \es, in which each Mechanism in the composition is given an opportunity to execute.
-By default, each Mechanism in a Composition executes exactly once per `PASS`.
-However, a `Scheduler` can be used to specify one or more `Conditions <Condition>` for each Mechanism that determine whether it runs in a given `PASS`.
+However, usually, they are executed when a Composition to which they belong is executed.
+Compositions are executed iteratively in rounds of execution referred to as `PASS`\\es, in which each Mechanism in the Composition is given an opportunity to execute;  By default, each Mechanism in a Composition executes exactly once per `PASS`.
+However, a `Scheduler` can be used to specify one or more `Conditions <Condition>` for each Mechanism that determine whether it executes in a given `PASS`.
 This can be used to determine when a Mechanism begins and/or ends executing, how many times it executes or the frequency with which it executes relative to other Mechanisms, and any other dependency that can be expressed in terms of the attributes of other Components in PsyNeuLink.
-Using a `Scheduler` and a combination of `pre-specified <Condition_Pre_Specified>` and `custom <Condition_Custom>` Conditions, any pattern of execution can be configured that is logically possible.
+Using a `Scheduler` and a combination of `pre-specified <Condition_Pre_Specified>` and `custom
+<Condition_Custom>` Conditions, any pattern of execution can be configured that is logically possible.

+The Scheduler continues to execute `PASS`\es until its `termination Conditions <Scheduler_Termination_Conditions>` are met, which constitutes a `TRIAL` of executions.
+Typically this is associated with a single input to the System.
+Multiple `TRIAL`\s (corresponding to a sequences of inputs) can be executed using a Composition's `run <Composition .run>` method.

 .. _Quick_Reference_Logging: